 What we are seeing today is a growing recognition that our approach to dealing with convicted criminals is simply too costly.
 Not only is the price too high, but the benefits are too low.
 The states now spend an estimated $50 billion on corrections annually, and the growth of these outlays over the past 20 years has outpaced budget increases for nearly all other essential government services, including transportation, higher education, and public assistance.
 California, where I was involved in the corrections system in various capacities under reform-minded governor Arnold Schwarzenegger, pours 10 percent of its massive state budget into correctional facilities.
 Between 1985 and 2005, it built 21 new prisons — more than one a year.
 The state's prison population surged, and so did costs: The state spent nearly $10 billion on corrections last year, or about $50,000 per prisoner.
 (The national average is $23,000.)
 Now that California is grappling with a budget crisis, it is clear that it cannot continue on this course.
 The evidence for the rest of the country may be less dramatic, but it is no less clear.

-Even as the states were cutting back in-house prison programs most severely, in the decade from 1985 to 1995, Congress and state legislatures were passing dozens of laws closing off many job opportunities to ex-offenders and restricting their access to welfare benefits and housing subsidies.
+Even as the states were cutting back in-house prison programs most severely, in the decade from 1985 to 1995, Congress and state legislatures were passing dozens of laws closing off many job opportunities to persons convicted of a crime who have completed their court-ordered punishment and restricting their access to welfare benefits and housing subsidies.
 Former inmates are now commonly barred from working in some of the economy's fastest-growing fields, including education, childcare, private security, and nursing and home health care.
 Such legal barriers sometimes protect us from dangerous felons, but they also make it hard for men and women who want to go straight to get their feet on the ground.